 HAR, short for HTTP Archive, is a format used for tracking information between a web browser and a website.
-An HAR file is primarily used for identifying 1) performance issues such as bottlenecks and slow load times and 2) page rendering problems.
+A HAR file is primarily used for identifying performance issues, such as bottlenecks and slow load times, and page rendering problems.
 The HAR file keeps track of each resource loaded by the browser along with timing information for each resource.

 - SSL: The time spent completing an SSL handshake.

 - Request sent/sending: The time spent issuing the network request.

 - Waiting (TTFB): The time spent waiting for the initial response, also known as the Time To First Byte.

 - Content download/downloading: The time spent receiving the response data.

 Timing reads are displayed for each resource of a website when viewing them in Google Chrome's Developer Tools - waterfall view.
 You can view this by going to Menu > More Tools > Developer Tools and selecting the Network tab.
 You will need to refresh the page to see each resource's details.

 When in the waterfall view, you can hover over a single resource to display additional timing details.